Avoid Being Taxed: How Tweaking the Structure of Your Organization Can Protect Your Bottom Line

 In this case, the French company has a few options to consider, and they’ll need to align their commercial strategy to their tax strategy.
 For example, if he is negotiating sales contracts and signing these contracts on behalf of France or Australia or other countries, the Australian tax authorities could assert the right to tax any profits generated on these sales.
 The French company should clearly understand the implications of having this person located in Australia and what functions he is performing and the potential tax risk associated.
 They should review their tax strategy and align this with their commercial and organizational strategy to ensure that their overall sales team and its day-to-day functions are organized in a way that is aligned with their growth strategy.
 And, ideally in a tax-efficient way that does not create unacceptable tax risks and costs.
 This could involve locating the regional head of sales to Singapore and realigning the functions of the regional sales roles and the in-market sales roles so that more of the sales and profits could justifiably be booked in Singapore (a lower tax jurisdiction).

-Your commercial strategy should always be the driver, but you should always be aware of the differing risks, tax efficiencies and pros/cons associated with alternative operating and contracting models.
+Your commercial strategy should always be the driver, but you should always be aware of the different risks, tax efficiencies, and pros/cons associated with alternative operating and contracting models.

 Each of these operating models that could improve tax efficiency and mitigate tax risk are effective.
 But keep in mind that the functional profile of each person and entity needs to align with the governance structure and the profit attribution as these are definitely something that the tax authorities will be checking on.